Kitware/VTK/Wrapping/Python/README.txt

   setup.py script might not do.
 Here is some information for such people who are unable to use the setup.py script.

-    (1) The entire contents of this directory and its sub-directories could be placed in a system wide directory called 'vtkpython' (or something else).
-Additionally you will need to create a vtk.pth that points to this directory.
-Lets say you install the modules in /usr/lib/python2.1/site-packages/vtkpython.
-Then create a
+    (1) The entire contents of the `vtk` directory and its sub-directories should be installed in the Python's path.
-    vtk.pth that contains just one line containing just the word 'vtkpython' (without the quotes) in it and place that in /usr/lib/python2.1/site-packages/.
+        Usually this is in `$prefix/python2.3/site-packages`.

     (2) You must ensure that the VTK Python libraries are in both your PYTHONPATH and in your linkers path.
-Under Unix this means that the files libvtkCommonPython.so (libvtk*Python.so) are both in your PYTHONPATH and in the LD_LIBRARY_PATH (or in ld.so.conf).
+Under Unix this means that the files libvtkCommonPython.so (libvtk*Python.so) are
+        both in your PYTHONPATH and in the LD_LIBRARY_PATH (or in ld.so.conf).

     (3) Under GNU/Linux both (1) and (2) are achievable if you do
         something like so:

         Method 1:

           (a) Put all the Python modules in /usr/lib/vtk/python.

           (b) Put libvtk*Python.so also in /usr/lib/vtk/python.

           (c) Add the /usr/lib/vtk/python directory to /etc/ld.so.conf.

-      (d) Create a vtkpython.pth in /usr/lib/pythonX.Y/site-packages/
+          (d) Create a vtkpython.pth in
-      with the single entry '/usr/lib/vtk/python' (without the quotes).
+              /usr/lib/pythonX.Y/site-packages/ with the single entry
+              '/usr/lib/vtk/python' (without the
+          quotes).

     Alternatively, the following approach might be preferred (this is in fact exactly what the setup.py script does):